demirantay/notebook/syllabus-compsci.md

  - [ ] Project: Create an CRUD app without a framework
  - [ ] Project: Once you are done doing all of the above with django create your own framwork with wsgi or cgi and implement each box again with more advanced projects.
 You can also create your own server, backup it deploy it and use it to build applicaitons with your newly built framework.

 ### DevOps

-DevOps is something very complex instead of having a one strict route you cna carve your way up however it is very important to have a mental map of dev ops that consists of these.
-Try to understand each topic and atleast do a small lite demo of the things you like for practice.

 - [ ] Learn a Systems Programming language like : C/C++, Go, Rust
 - [ ] Understand different Operating Systems concepts: Process Management, Threads and Concurrency, Sockets, I/O management, Virtualization, Memory/Storage, File Systems